EvangelosPia/library-app/README.md

 ## IMPORTANT
-The logo is AI generated and not my design
+The logo is a free design from canva and it is used for aesthetic purposes, not commercial use

 ## Features